Skip to Content

 So far, some of Batchelor’s junior English students say their instructor has been handling her first semester quite well.

-Junior Melina Ciorogariu, a student in her fourth period English 3 class, said Batchelor challenged the class right away with reading and wanted to see their skills.
+Junior Melina Ciorogariu, a student in her fourth period English 3 class, said Batchelor challenged her and her peers right away with reading and wanted to see their skills.

 “She relates to the students,” Ciorogariu said.
 “She’s not harsh or mean if they talk in the background.”